joj-macho/Pythological-Playground/bouncing-DVD-logo/README.md

 - Finally, the console cursor is moved to the top-left corner using `bext.goto(0, 0)`, the output is flushed (`sys.stdout.flush()`), and the program pauses for a short duration specified by `PAUSE_AMOUNT` using `time.sleep(PAUSE_AMOUNT)`.

 - The `generate_logos` function takes the `number_of_logos` argument and returns a list of logo dictionaries.
 Each logo dictionary contains a random color, random position within the console dimensions, and a random direction.

-- The `handle_bounce` function takes a logo dictionary as an argument and handles the logo's bouncing logic.
-It checks if the logo has hit any of the corners or edges of the console and changes the logo's direction accordingly.
-If a corner bounce occurs, the function returns `True`; otherwise, it returns `False`.

-- The program handles keyboard interrupts (Ctrl+C) and exits gracefully by printing "Bye!" and calling `sys.exit()` when interrupted.

 ## Program Input & Output